-- Connect the initiative to a broader vision for improved teaching and learning. - 2) Manage the pace of change and narrow focus. - 3) Increase the amount of site/ classroom level of autonomy over curriculum and instruction, while providing enhanced support. - 4) Enroll teachers and site administrators in the design process. - Build and/or repurpose feedback loops and refine strategies and tactics accordingly. - 6) Increase leadership development opportunities for site administrators and teacher leaders. - Couple bottom up change management strategies with clear expectations and accountability. - Inform, engage and involve parents and community members.
+- Connect the initiative to a broader vision for improved teaching and learning. - 2) Manage the pace of change and narrow focus. - Increase the amount of site/ classroom level of autonomy over curriculum and instruction, while providing enhanced support. - 4) Enroll teachers and site administrators in the design process. - Build and/or repurpose feedback loops and refine strategies and tactics accordingly. - 6) Increase leadership development opportunities for site administrators and teacher leaders. - Couple bottom up change management strategies with clear expectations and accountability. - Inform, engage and involve parents and community members.

-are to be supported to go deeper and reach higher-then school systems must be led in new ways.
-As leaders define goals and decide on core strategies, tactics and messages, they would do well to consider the full array of shifts that successful implementation will require.
-Shifts in teacher practices require a related set of shifts for leaders and for how the system is organized.
-In California, especially, the CCSS require that schools and districts rethink how they lead, manage and support teachers and curriculum-focused change.
+related set of shifts for leaders and for how the system is organized.
+In California, especially, the CCSS require that schools and districts rethink how they lead, manage and support teachers and curriculumfocused change.

 Addressing these leadership, system and instructional shifts presents a number of design and implementation challenges for school districts.
 Some of these are technical.
-How are we going to build the instructional capacity of teachers to implement studentcentered strategies?
+How are we going to build the instructional capacity of teachers to implement student-centered strategies?
 How are we going to address gaps in assessments and curriculum that improve teaching and learning and promote innovation and motivation?
 Others relate to how districts are going to structure the work to reach every site, classroom and child, and how they are going to motivate administrators, teachers, and family and community members along the way.
 This Strategy Guide provides a research-based, structured and human-centered process for leaders that can help them to design initiatives that address these challenges.